Fullaxx/microraids/MKFS_EXAMPLES.md

 mkfs.btrfs -L ${LABEL} ${PART}
 ```

-The Btrfs default blocksize is 16KB.
+The btrfs default blocksize is 16KB.
 To use a larger blocksize for data/metadata specify a value for the nodesize via the -n switch as shown in this example using 16KB blocks:
 ```
 mkfs.btrfs -L ${LABEL} -n 16k ${PART}
 ```